dm-io dot

 When you purchase your service contract, you may be able to select packages that take care of just the powertrain, for example.
 In this case, if you had a suspension part break prematurely, the service contract wouldn’t cover it, regardless of which shop took care of the repairs.

 You also need to make sure your specific plan lets you take your car to the shop of your choosing.
 Before you decide on a plan, ask, “Does warranty work have to be done at dealerships?”
-The company that provides your service contract will be able to provide that information based on your specific plan.
-Most companies and plans will require you to take your car to a certified mechanic or dealership to ensure the work was done properly, similar to a manufacturer’s warranty.
+This question, along with knowing what voids a car warranty under the terms of your contract, will help you avoid coverage issues down the road.

 How the Difference Between Factory Warranties and Service Contracts Affects You

+So, how does a warranty work compared to a vehicle service contract?
 Think of a factory warranty this way.

-A Toyota dealer is essentially a representative of Toyota itself.
-When someone buys a new Toyota, they get Toyota’s specific warranty, which covers repairs, maintenance, and transportation to Toyota dealerships.
-The warranty is the same for every vehicle, and Toyota can ensure a consistent level of quality, thanks to their control over their dealers.
+The warranty is the same for every vehicle, and Toyota can ensure a consistent level of quality, thanks to its control over its dealers.
 So even though your factory warranty won’t require you to go to a dealer, it’s often easier and simpler to visit a Toyota dealership, so there’s little reason not to.

 Service contracts work much the same; they’re just not a product offered by the original manufacturer.
 Instead, they’re typically made available for continued coverage after the factory warranty expires.